LesterAJohn/IBKR-SwingTrader-Hedge-Project/README.md

 This is project is active and additional updates will be made on a monthly basis or as needed based on market conditions.

 ### NinjaTrader Module
-- External Configuration Objects
+- Increase Configuration Objects
 - Integration of Volumetric Metrics in Order Decisions

 ### Option Writer
-- External Configuration Objects
+- Increase Configuration Objects
-- Creating of Status Application for summary
 - Add RT Open Interest to Options
 - Iron Condor Module
 - Updated DB to SQL